mpalet/zerotier-dns/README.md

 ### Config file
 `ztdns` looks for `ztdns.yml` in the current working directory or `$HOME`.
-There is a `ztdns.example.yml` example config file with all supported options, their description and default value:
+There is a `ztdns.example.yml` example config file with all supported options and their default values:

 ```yaml
 # This file contains all available configuration options